C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Right tensor -pre categories and their representations

-Now, we now turn to an investigation of representations of ideals in right tensor $C^*$-precategories which respect the right tensoring.
-As we shall see these representations generalize representations of $C^*$-correspondences. \begin{defn} Let $\KK$ be an ideal in a right tensor $C^*$-precategory $\TT$.
-We will say that a representation $\{\pi_{nm}\}_{n,m\in \N}$ of $\KK$, cf. Definition \ref{representations of categories defn}, is a \emph{right tensor representation} if it satisfies
+where $\mu e$ and $\nu e$ are the paths obtained by concatenation. \end{example} We now turn to investigation of representations of ideals in right tensor $C^*$-precategories which respect the right tensoring.
+As we shall see in Proposition \ref{proposition:rho} these representations generalize representations of $C^*$-correspondences. \begin{definition} Let $\KK$ be an ideal in a right tensor $C^*$-precategory $\TT$.
+We will say that a representation $\{\pi_{n,m}\}_{n,m\in \N}$ of $\KK$ is a \emph{right tensor representation} if it satisfies